-For applicants sending subscription monies by electronic bank transfer (CHAPs), payment must be made for value by 11.00 a.m. on such date as may be specified on the Company's website or by way of an appropriate announcement through a regulatory information service, directly into the bank account detailed below.
-The payment instruction must also include a unique reference comprising your name and a contact telephone number which should be entered in the reference field on the payment instruction, for example, MJ SMITH 01234 567 8910.
-Before making the payment you should contact Computershare at OFSpaymentqueries@computershare.co.uk, who will provide you with the reference number and the relevant bank account details to enable payment to be made.
+For applicants sending subscription monies by electronic bank transfer (CHAPS), payment must be made for value by no later than 11.00 a.m. on such date as may be specified on the Company's website or by way of an appropriate announcement through a regulatory information service.
+Applicants should send payment to the relevant bank account as detailed on the Application Form.
+Applicants must ensure that they remit sufficient funds to cover any charges incurred by their bank.

+The payment instruction relating to the electronic transfer must also include a unique reference comprising your name and a contact telephone number which should be entered in the reference field on the payment instruction, for example: MJ Smith 01234 567890.
+The Receiving Agent cannot take responsibility for correctly identifying payments without a unique reference nor where a payment has been received but without an accompanying Application Form.
+You should contact Computershare at OFSpaymentqueries@computershare.co.uk, who will provide you with the reference number and the relevant bank account details to enable payment to be made.